 Alcohol and terbinafine can also prolong a fungal infection or exacerbate it [2].

-NHS guidelines specify that you can drink alcohol whilst taking terbinafine, but side effects may include dehydration and headaches [3].
+NHS guidelines specify that you can drink alcohol whilst taking terbinafine, but side effects may include headaches and dehydration [3].

 Drinking alcohol with terbinafine has the potential to reduce the effectiveness of the drug, by prolonging and exacerbating fungal infections [1].